saurinn/saurinn.github.com/src/pages/blog/xxe-oob-leading-to-file-read-on-java.md

 ---

-My style of hacking it's a bit feature orientered, if I see something interesting or several moving parts working based on that particular fuction, I'm investing my time there.
+My style of hacking is a bit feature orientered, if I see something interesting or several moving parts working based on that particular fuction, I'm investing my time there.
 This time I was facing a web application that handles different documents like pictures, xls and PDF files...
 Whenever I see some things going on with PDF files I'm definetly taking a look at it.

 There was an upload feature that allowed certain file types: png, jpg, xls, pdf, zip and some others.
 Uploading images seemed totally fine, clicking on its settings did not show anything interesting either.
 Then I selected two images and clicked the same settings button (hamburger icon), suddenly a new option showed up: "Merge files".
 This option combined the two images and embeded them into a single PDF file...
 Can you smell that right?